-Then I heard about the Tru Earth laundry strips, an eco-friendly replacement for detergent.
+Tru Earth laundry strips are an eco-friendly replacement for detergent.
 Instead of using messy liquid detergent, just use a strip of dehydrated soap.
 It sounded pretty gimmicky, but lots of people online raved about it.

-I got quite curious about whether it works, so I did some research on these strips.
+I got quite curious about whether it works, so I did some research on these strips as well as on Earth Breeze.
 Here’s what I found.

 About Tru Earth